Avoiding the Most Common Franchisee-Franchisor Issues

 The franchisor will also likely utilize a franchise consultant when initially developing their franchise model.
 At a minimum, the franchisee will want to consult a franchise lawyer to advise them and review their documents, especially the franchise agreement which legally governs the relationship despite what was in the original business plan or FDD.

 There are two common issues that come from the documents themselves.
 The first is that the franchisee does not fully understand the structure of the franchise and the obligations of both parties.
 The second is that the franchise agreement is not reviewed in full.
-Although it will contain many of the issues in the FDD, it is the legally binding document and it is just as important to understand what it does not cover as well as what it does.
+Although it will contain many of the issues in the FDD, it is a legally binding document and it is just as important to understand what it does not cover as well as what it does.
 If both parties do their own due diligence, any future misunderstandings or hard feelings can be avoided and the relationship will start with a solid foundation.